-Tucker Carlson denies Gaetz claim that he met witness in FBI probes: ‘One of the weirdest interviews I’ve ever done’
+Tucker Carlson denies Gaetz claim that he met witness in FBI probes: ‘One of the weirdest interviews I’ve ever conducted’

 “I don’t remember the woman you are speaking of or the context at all, honestly,” Carlson cut in to say, visibly stunned.

-Later on the show, Carlson — still looking surprised — appeared to distance himself further from Gaetz, saying: “That was one of the weirdest interviews I’ve ever conducted.”
+Later on in the show, Carlson — still looking surprised — appeared to distance himself further from Gaetz, saying: “That was one of the weirdest interviews I’ve ever conducted.”

 The Justice Department is investigating Gaetz, a noted ally of former president Donald Trump, over his alleged relationship with a teenage girl, The Washington Post reported, in a probe that began while Trump was still in office.
-Gaetz has separately insisted that his family is being extorted, a claim that is being investigated by the FBI.
+Gaetz has separately insisted his family is being extorted, a claim that is being investigated by the FBI.

-Neither Gaetz’s office nor a Fox News spokesperson immediately responded to a request for comment from The Washington Post early on Wednesday morning.
+Neither Gaetz’s office nor a Fox News spokesperson immediately responded to a request for comment from The Washington Post early Wednesday.

-The interview on “Tucker Carlson Tonight” capped off a stunning few hours of news about the Florida lawmaker, who had been investigated for months in secret by Justice Department officials.
+The interview on “Tucker Carlson Tonight” capped a stunning few hours of news about the Florida lawmaker, who had been investigated for months in secret by Justice Department officials.

 After the New York Times broke news about the inquiry on Tuesday afternoon, Gaetz confirmed the probe to Axios and said the allegations were false.
 He also claimed the probe was “rooted” in a $25 million extortion effort against his family.

-In a separate story, the news site also reported that Gaetz, a three-term congressman, had expressed doubts about seeking reelection in 2022 and had even considered the possibility of leaving early for a job at the conservative media outlet Newsmax.
+In a separate story, the news site also reported that Gaetz, a three-term congressman, has expressed doubts about seeking reelection in 2022 and has even considered the possibility of leaving early for a job at the conservative media outlet Newsmax.

 On Tuesday evening, the lawmaker appeared on “Tucker Carlson Tonight,” slamming the Times report as an attempt to thwart a separate investigation into his extortion claims.
 Gaetz insisted there was no 17-year-old and denied any allegations of sex trafficking.